UARENForecasting/gridded-aerosols/README.md

 2. Run python script to download and process GEOS5 2D aerosol data

-[library requirements] os, subprocess, glob, sys, numpy, netCDF4, pandas, requests, get_aeronet
+Library Requirements are: os, subprocess, glob, sys, numpy, netCDF4, pandas, requests, get_aeronet

-[create a soft link to get_aeronet.py script from the get_aeronet repo in UARENForecasting]
+A soft link to get_aeronet.py script from the get_aeronet repo in UARENForecasting need to be created

-$ python create_geos5_aod_aux_input.py
+Now the script can be run: $python create_geos5_aod_aux_input.py

-{creates GEOS5.FILE:* type ungrib files}
+This should create GEOS5.FILE:* type ungrib files

-Running the python code at 2015z means it is usually finished by 2030z.
 After the GEOS5.FILE:* type ungrib files have been made, namelist.wps needs to be told to read them at the metgrid.exe stage.
 In namelist.wps add something like this;

 &metgrid
  fg_name = 'FILE','GEOS5.FILE'

 Then, the instructions from David Ovens are applicable from 4.1 onwards on this page https://atmos.washington.edu/~ovens/running_wrf_with_geos5_aerosols/README

 Attached is a the namelist.input file being used for real.exe/wrf.exe.
-The key lines are: auxinput15_inname                   = 'wrfaerinput_d<domain>', auxinput15_outname                  = 'auxinput15_d<domain>_<date>',
+The key lines are:

+ auxinput15_inname                   = 'wrfaerinput_d<domain>',
+ auxinput15_outname                  = 'auxinput15_d<domain>_<date>',
  auxinput15_interval                 = 180,